hunterirving/macproxy_plus/README.md

   <img src="./readme_images/youtube_thumbnail.jpg" alt="Teaching an Old Mac New Tricks" width="400">
 </a>

-### Enabling Extensions
+### Extensions

+Each extension has its own folder within the `extensions` directory.
+Extensions can be individually enabled or disabled via a `config.py` file in the root of the `extensions` directory.

-To enable extensions, follow these steps:
+To enable extensions:

 1. In the ```extensions``` directory, rename ```config.py.example``` to ```config.py``` :